61850security/S-PMU/README.md

 	$ sudo apt-get install libssl-dev

-Step 2: Run ifconfig at terminal to know the interface name and sender device MAC address.
+Step 2: Run 'ifconfig' Linux command at terminal to know the interface name and sender device MAC address.
 	$ ifconfig

 Step 3: Set Destination MAC address in the program to 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF values in case of broadcasting the PMU packets in the network.